 “I have berated myself for being a wimpy mom, the parent who cannot walk away without tears, the mother who misses her kids every day.
-I have given myself the stern talk about being overly attached to my sons and told myself a hundred times that it is not about me but about them.
-I decided that there must be something wrong with/missing from me or my life if saying good-bye was this hard.
+I have given myself the stern talk about being overly attached to my sons and told myself a hundred times that it is not about me but them.
+I decided there must be something wrong/missing from me or my life if saying goodbye was this hard.
 I have wondered, endlessly, why it hurts so much when they go.”

-Me too, Grown and Flown, Me too.
+Me too, Lisa, me too.

 I struggle within myself to manage the two strong pulls within me right now — the need to let go of my college-bound adult children, to be happy for them and grateful for their readiness to leave — with the deep, guttural, sharp abandonment-like pain I feel as I prepare to “release” my college freshman-bound son, and re-release my college junior-bound daughter.

 Does this make me a wimpy mom?
 Am I making this harder than it has to be?
-Can I chase away the memories of my son as a little boy that continue to appear in the forefront of my mind as we slowly, painstakingly pack up his room?
+Can I chase away the memories of my son as a little boy that continue to appear in my mind as we slowly, painstakingly pack up his room?

 “I can’t wait to get out of here!”